Don’t pay for dental SEO before you know what it entails

 A natural backlink profile will have a wide distribution of anchor text.
 The most frequently used anchor text is typically a website’s brand name followed by the URL

 Not all links are the same – when a website assigns an attribute to a link, it will instruct web crawlers like Google to take a particular action.

 One of the most common link attribute is the “no-follow” tag, which instructs crawlers to not follow a link.
 On the front end of the website, the link will look like a normal link, however, on the backend, it will look something like this:

 Many websites like Facebook and Twitter will intentionally give all of their outgoing links a nofollow tag.
 This is to prevent SEOs from creating content (and links) for the sole purpose of influencing search results.

 You can see if a link has a nofollow attribute either by looking at the HTML of the page or by installing a browser extension like No Follow, which will outline any links that have a no-follow tag.

 As you learn about SEO it’s easy to be overwhelmed by the amount of terminology and tools you’re exposed to.
-While you may not understand all the SEO centered tools and terms, Google My Business (GMB) is one platform that you should be familiar with.
-So, what is Google My Business and how can it help your dental practice grow?
-The short answer is Google My Business is an online business listing that gives potential and current patients a snapshot of your dental practice within Google’s search results.
+While you may not understand all the SEO centered tools and terms, Google Business Profile (or GBP , also formerly known as Google My Business or GMB) is one platform that you should be familiar with.
+So, what is Google Business Profile and how can it help your dental practice grow?
+The short answer is Google Business Profile is an online business listing that gives potential and current patients a snapshot of your dental practice within Google’s search results.
 It details important information about your practice including your business’s description, address, phone number, website address, hours, reviews, and more.
-The best part is that setting up a Google My Business profile for your dental practice is a free, easy, and straightforward process that you can do yourself.
+The best part is that setting up a Google Business Profile profile for your dental practice is a free, easy, and straightforward process that you can do yourself.

 How to claim and verify?